Alachua County Slip and Fall Accident Lawyer

 - Disfigurement and scarring

 - Anxiety, PTSD, and depression

 Are you ready to start fighting for the fair compensation you deserve?
 Call today to schedule your free case review with our experienced lawyers in Alachua County.

 Can I Recover Damages If I’m Being Blamed for a Slip and Fall Accident in Florida?

 Slip and fall accident victims are often blamed for their own injuries.
 The at-fault party might claim you ignored a warning sign, were looking at your phone, or were wearing the wrong kind of shoes.

-However, Florida follows a pure comparative fault rule–so you can recover compensation even if you were mostly to blame for the fall.
 A personal injury lawyer can help if you’re being blamed for an accident.
 We’ll work to minimize your role in the fall so that you can recover the most compensation available.